Disinformation and misinformation explained

 - YouTube (Google)

-If you believe that a signatory to the Australian Code of Practice on Disinformation and Misinformation has materially breached its obligations under the code, you may lodge a complaint online with DIGI, the code administrator.
+If you believe that a signatory to the code has materially breached its obligations under the code, you may lodge a complaint online with DIGI, the code administrator.

 DIGI will not accept or resolve complaints about individual items of content or individual content moderation decisions.
-Complaints about individual matters should be directed to the signatory via platform reporting tools.
+Complaints about individual matters should be directed to the platform via its reporting tools.

-Please note, complaints about online misinformation cannot be made to the ACMA.
+Please note, complaints about disinformation and misinformation cannot be made to the ACMA.
 The ACMA has no power to action your complaint or enforce compliance with the code.